 Product Interfaces and Integration

-Please describe staffing and approachfor interface/integration design, construction and unit testing, including responsibility for developing and coordinating the integration test plan, scripts, and the integrated testing of these interfaces with any internal or external interface.
+Please describe staffing and approach for interface/integration design, construction, and unit testing, including responsibility for developing and coordinating the integration test plan, scripts, and the integrated testing of these interfaces with any internal or external interface.

 Please respond in the table below.